gryphonmyers/cockpit-webhooks/README.md

 # cockpit-webhooks
-Cockpit CMS add-on providing HTTP callbacks on data write events.
+Cockpit CMS add-on providing an interface for defining HTTP callbacks on data write events.